 An auto attendant is a great way to improve the first impression that customers get when they reach your business, but there are other benefits associated with using this type of system as well.

-- Optimized Call Handling – A large number of calls that are routed using an attendant system will be handled simultaneously, which will result in higher customer satisfaction.
-It provides more professionalism at the first interaction that a customer has with your business as well.
+- Optimized call handling: A large number of calls that are routed using an attendant system will be handled simultaneously, resulting in higher customer satisfaction.
+It provides more professionalism in the first interaction that a customer has with your business as well.

-- 24/7 Customer Access – Auto attendants will be able to route calls to another site or a voicemail when your office is not open.
-This means that you will not lose business by not answering the phone or receiving calls after hours.
+- 24/7 customer access: Auto attendants will be able to route calls to another site or a voicemail when your office is not open.
+This saves you from losing business by not answering the phone or receiving calls after hours.
 With tools like Find Me/Follow Me (remote call forwarding), calls are even sent to mobile phones for agents who work remotely.

-- Cost Effective – With a routing system like this, you will not need to hire a secretary to take calls full-time.
+- Cost-effective: With an auto attendant-based routing system, you will not need to hire a secretary to take calls full-time.
 An auto attendant is included in a subscription and can do that work, saving you a few thousand dollars.

 The Cons of Using Auto Attendants